By Stefán Bessi

 Travelers can help reduce this impact in a few simple ways:

-Spreading visits throughout the day not only protects the environment but also creates a more relaxed experience for travelers.
+Spreading visits throughout the day protects the environment and creates a more relaxed experience for travelers.

 Protect Iceland’s Fragile Moss and Landscapes